 Isosurface Value - Sets the isosurface value.
 Only radar data with this specific data value will be shown in the display.
-You can set this value by using the button or by entering a value in the text field and pressing Enter.
+This value can be set by using the button or by entering a value in the text field and pressing Enter.